 Navigators calculated longitude by measuring the difference between their local noon and noon in Greenwich, England.
-So to stay on course they needed precise timekeeping.
+To stay on course, they needed precise timekeeping.
 In the second half of the 18th century, ships began carrying chronometers, which kept time very accurately.
-Captain James Cook carried four on his second voyage to New Zealand in 1772–75.
-This example in the Museum of Wellington City and Sea is dated from about 1820.
+James Cook carried four on his second voyage to New Zealand in 1772–75.
+This example in Wellington Museum dates from about 1820.

 Using this item